-A three-day itinerary that takes in the best of Orange in autumn
+A three-day itinerary that takes in the best of Orange

 Escape to the country for a long weekend of invigorating weather, belly-warming food and wine, and plenty to see and do.
 Here’s your guide to a seasonal Orange outing.

 Crisp blue skies, lovely landscapes, vineyards turning golden on hillsides and some of the most flamboyant foliage in NSW are reasons enough to visit Orange in the cooler months.
 Add great food, cool climate wines and an historic town centre full of country charm, and you have every reason to enjoy a getaway – and crackling fire.

 Admire some of the most beautiful scenery in Australia

 Sample cool climate wines from a vibrant boutique wine region

 Tuck into the region’s seasonal produce in cosy restaurants

 Get out on bracing walks amid beautiful subalpine landscapes

 While you could leave Sydney after breakfast and be in Orange for lunch, the route across the Blue Mountains and through Bathurst invites a slow approach for those who appreciate World Heritage views or country towns.
 When you arrive, head to the striking Byng Street Boutique Hotel, which brings designer style to heritage-heavy Orange.
 It’s a 5min walk to dinner at local favourite Lolli Redini, which blends Italian boldness and French technique in autumnal dishes such as cheese soufflé, roast pumpkin or venison loin.